NATIONAL ARTS COUNCIL (NAC) - 2020 WRITERS’ AND TRANSLATORS’ RESIDENCY PROGRAMMES AT THE NATIONAL CENTRE FOR WRITING (UK)

 The Writers’ Residency will commence in June 2020.

 b.
 Translators’ Residency

 One translator will be offered a month-long residency at the NCW.
 The residency allows the translator to work on a specific project (translation of literary text), working from Chinese, Malay or Tamil into English, while in Norwich, using the time to translate and research.
 A UK-based mentor will be assigned to provide feedback and advice on the work translated during the residency.
-The Translators’ Residency will coincide with British Centre for Literary Translation’s International Literary Translation and Creative Writing Summer School, which runs in the last week of July.
+The Translators’ Residency will coincide with British Centre for Literary Translation’s International Literary Translation and Creative Writing Summer School, which runs in July (19 – 25 July 2020).
 One summer school place will be offered to the selected translator as part of the residency programme.
 The summer school options are multilingual prose (any language into English, with a focus on translating young adult and children’s literature), multilingual poetry (any language into English), or the training of trainers’ strand.
 For the training of trainers, experienced literary translators interested in exploring the different methodologies for teaching translation can take part in the summer school to observe the different workshop styles and discuss various aspects of teaching translation theory and practice.

 Applicants for should indicate their preferred track at point of application; NAC and NCW will only select one writer and one literary translator for each residency from the pool of applications.

 Writers’ Residency: Writers may apply to stay for a minimum period of 20 days and a maximum period of four weeks.

 Translators’ Residency: Translators may apply to stay for a minimum period of 20 days, including a compulsory one-week British Centre for Literary Translation’s International Literary Translation and Creative Writing Summer School course from 19 to 25 July 2020.